DiODeProject/MuMoT/docs/source/development.rst

       version_info = (0, 9, 0, 'dev')
         __version__ = "{}.{}.{}-{}".format(*version_info)

 #.
-Ensure there is an item in ORDA_ (The University of Sheffield's Research Data Catalogue and Repository) for this release.
+Ensure there is an item in ORDA_ (The University of Sheffield's Research Data Catalogue and Repository) for this release, listing all substantive contributors.
    This results in

    * The release being referenceable/citable by DOI_.
    * The release being discoverable via the University's Library Catalogue.

 #.
-Add citation info (including the DOI) for the latest stable release to ``docs/source/about.rst``.
+Add citation info (including the DOI and contributors) for the latest stable release to ``docs/source/about.rst``.

 ..
    https://github.com/scikit-learn/scikit-learn/wiki/How-to-make-a-release